 The Picnic Cut – Rind On

 When it comes to enjoying watermelon as is – piece by piece, you really should keep a bit of a rind to serve as a handle.
 It’s the easiest and most practical way to serve watermelon especially outdoors or when kids are involved.
-The classic triangle cut is pretty good, but I’m loving this cube cut first introduced to me by my friend Dawn on one of our camping trips.
+The classic triangle or wedge cut is pretty good, but I’m loving this cube cut first introduced to me by my friend Dawn on one of our camping trips.
 Here’s a step by step photo guide.

 Step 1 – Wash the watermelon.
 Yup, start by washing the outside; when you slice through the watermelon with your knife, your knife will drag whatever is living on the outside of your watermelon to the inside.
 It’s best to give it a good wash first.

 Step 2 – Cut watermelon in half.
 I like cutting around the equator, but you can cut it lengthwise if you want.

 Step 3 – Cut slices in one direction.
 Aim for 1 to 1 1/2 inch slices.